leodesouza/certifiedGPT/README.md

 | CoefSmoothing:Backbone[T.ViT-B/32]          | 0.0101  | 0.000           | [0.009, 0.011]           |
 | CoefSmoothing:Backbone[T.ViT-L/14]          | -0.0103 | 0.000           | [-0.012, -0.009]         |

+In summary, the results presented provide sufficient empirical evidence to reject the null hypothesis (H<sub>0</sub>) and accept the alternative hypothesis H<sub>1</sub> for QP2: There is a statistically significant relationship between the application of random smoothing and the success rate of adversarial attacks for at least one of the groups.
+Although the attacks were conducted with reduced hyperparameters due to limited access to high-performance GPUs, the results demonstrate that, statistically, both noise and the presence of random smoothing contribute to mitigating the success of the attacks.